 Many of today’s hyper-connected organizations are faced with the challenge of how to detect and prevent web scraping attacks in an efficient and scalable manner.
 In this blog, we’ll share how a comprehensive approach involving API security can help mitigate this problem that leverages behavioral fingerprinting to continuously track sophisticated attacks, supported by an API threat intelligence database made up of over 100 million records.

-The impact of attacks that are scraping web pages can be wide-ranging, starting from overspending on infrastructure to devastating loss of intellectual property.
+The impact of attacks that are scraping web pages can be wide-ranging, starting from overspending on infrastructure to devastating data extraction and loss of intellectual property.
 Of all the automated business logic abuse attacks, content scraping is the most difficult to prevent.
 Here are three reasons why:

 - Scraping attacks can happen anywhere within the domain.
 Whereas other automated forms of business logic abuse are targeted at certain applications and related endpoints, scraping can be directed at any application or endpoint within the domain.
-For example, account takeover/credential stuffing attacks target applications that are user credential-based; denial of inventory attacks are focused on checkout applications; scraping is more wide-reaching in its end goal.
-The challenge with preventing a scraping attack becomes one of breadth – can your detection and mitigation approach encompass all of your public facing applications – even on the application endpoints that have dynamically generated URIs?
+For example, account takeover/credential stuffing attacks target applications that are user credential-based; denial of inventory attacks are focused on checkout applications and their API requests; scraping is more wide-reaching in its end goal.
+The challenge with preventing a web scraper attack becomes one of breadth – can your detection and mitigation approach encompass all your public facing applications – even on the application endpoints that have dynamically generated URIs?
 If you are trying to prevent scraping with a bot mitigation tool that requires application instrumentation, you are forced into the position of injecting an agent into every web application and endpoint within your domain.
 The impacts of this approach are twofold: